-Low self-esteem and low confidence have both been known to improve with regular Yoga Nidra practice as well.
+Low self-esteem and low confidence have both been known to improve with regular Yoga Nidra practice.
 This finding largely derives from a recent study from two universities in Turkey.

 The study looked at the effects of Yoga Nidra on the self-esteem and body image of burn patients.
 The results found that “yoga practice increases self-esteem and improves the body image of burn patients significantly […] after yoga practice, there was a statistically significant increase and improvement in the self-esteem and body image of the experimental group.”

 Better sleep and improved physical health